There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 You’ll see a small arch on the right (on your way in) against the canyon wall.
 There were a few cairns on the ground right before it.
 Some of the walls are towering above you.
 Some are covered in moss.
 Some areas are open and sandy, others are less.
 Eventually, you will come to the end of the trail, marked with a cute little sign.
 From here you just turn back and make the hike back out.

 This is an awesome hike in Zion, and one of my favorites now, even though I almost didn’t make it up.
 It has a totally different feel compared to a lot of the other hikes in the park.
 It doesn’t have the sprawling canyon views like Canyon Overlook, Angel’s Landing, or Observation Point.
 Instead, you are in the canyon.
-It’s a good way to switch things up during your Zion trip.
+It’s a good way to switch things up during your Zion trip and definitely bucket list worthy.

 What to bring to Hidden Canyon in Zion